yeastrc/mason/README.md

 Daniel Jaschob, Trisha N. Davis, and Michael Riffle.
 Mason: A JavaScript web site widget for visualizing and comparing annotated features in nucleotide or protein sequences.
 Journal.
 Date.
 Volume(Issue) Pages.

+## Learn More about Mason
+The http://mason_docs directory holds HTML files containing documentation, examples, pre-built modules, and demos.
+These files may be downloaded to your local machine or viewed on our web server at http://www.yeastrc.org/mason.

+## Download Mason

+## Build Mason

 ## Features

 ## Demos